4TUResearchData-Carpentries/WebAPI4RDM/README.md

-# Introduction to version control with Git
+# NAME OF THE WORKSHOP

 Welcome to the **XXXXXXX**! for XXXX, on XXXXXX.
 This repository contains instructions for XXXXX